Build Plans

 Before you begin, please verify the following:

-You have access to all of the assets that you wish to use in your plan.
+You have access to all of the assets that you wish to use in your Plan.

 Create Plan

-To begin, you must create a plan object.
+To begin, you must create a Plan object.

 From the Alteryx One landing page, select Plans from the App Switcher.

 On the Plans page, select New.
-A new plan with the name
+A new Plan with the name

-Untitled plan - X
+Plan - X

 is created, whereX